f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

 +------------------------------------------------------------------------------------------------------+
 | * Template Type = Select ``AS3-F5-HTTPS-offload-lb-existing-cert-template-big-iq-default-v1 [AS3]``  |
 +------------------------------------------------------------------------------------------------------+

-.. warning:: If we want **paula** to deploy this template, we first need to have those templates assigned to her via an administrator.

 3. Logout as **paula** and login to BIG-IQ as **david**. (if asked: Leave site?
 Select: Leave)